Z333RO/security-tools-public/README.md

 ## Automation
 1. kitchen_sink.py - Throw the kitchen sink at a target.
 Specify commands or scans to run at a target all at once.

+## Kali Setup
-2. kali_autosetup - Folder with 2 scripts for downloading my most commonly used tools and a setup script to install tools from Kali repo.
+1. kali_autosetup - Folder with 2 scripts for downloading my most commonly used tools and a setup script to install tools from Kali repo.

 ## Odds and Ends
 Commonly used compiled binaries, tools or other useful scripts